Andrewl7127/little_bot/README.md

 ## Set up for Discord
 * Create a text channel named `#queues`
+* Create a text channel for queue notifications named `#queue-notifications`
 * Create a text channel named `#bot-commands`
 * Make sure you have a text channel named `#general`
 * Create roles with format "`LFG-game.title()`" for each game.